learn-co-curriculum/dsc-intro-to-probability/README.md

 Let's consider two events: event $M$ means throwing a 6, event $N$ means that you throw an odd number $N={1,3,5}$.
 These events are exclusive, and you can use the additivity rule if you want to know the answer to the question:

-*"what is the probability that your outcome will be a 6, or ann odd number?"*
+*"what is the probability that your outcome will be a 6, or an odd number?"*

 $P(M\cup N) = P(M) + P(N) = \dfrac{1}{6}+\dfrac{3}{6}=\dfrac{4}{6} $